mgmeyers/obsidian-style-settings/README.md

 */
 ```

-## `class-multi-toggle`
+## `class-select`

-`class-multi-toggle` creates a dropdown of predefined options for a CSS variable.
+`class-select` creates a dropdown of predefined options for a CSS variable.
 The `id` of the setting will be used as the variable name.

 - When `allowEmpty` is `false`, a `default` option **must** be specified.
 - When `allowEmpty` is `true`, the `default` attribute is optional, and may be set to `none`.